 The strawberry industry

-Approximately 65% of strawberry plantings are in the greater Auckland region, followed by about 15% in Waikato, and the balance in Hawkes Bay, Manawatu/Horowhenua, Northland, Nelson, Marlborough, Canterbury and Southland.
-The Auckland region is dominant because of its climate, soil types, labour pool and proximity to key markets.
+~65% of strawberry plantings are in the greater Auckland region, followed by 15% in Waikato, and the balance in Hawkes Bay, Manawatu/Horowhenua, Northland, Nelson, Marlborough, Canterbury and Southland.
+Auckland is dominant because of its climate, soil types, labour pool and proximity to key markets.

 The major varieties grown are Camarosa, Ventana and Monterey.

 Industry and grower size is measured by number of plants grown annually.

 - Export Markets: Thailand, Singapore, Taiwan, Malaysia, and Hong Kong

 - for up to date facts see: www.freshfacts.co.nz